 BIOL 5100.
 Biology Colloquium.
 1 Hour.

 Offers a series of colloquia in biological research by invited experts on current topics.
-Prereq.
-Junior, senior, or graduate standing.
+May be repeated without limit.

 BIOL 5306.
 Biological Clocks.
 4 Hours.